LoupVaillant/Monocypher/README.md

 `doc/` folder.

 The `doc/man/` folder contains the man pages.
 You can install them in your system by running `make install-doc`.

-Unless you cloned the git repository, there is a html version in `doc/html/`, that you can regenerate by executing the `doc/man2html.sh` script.
-This requires mandoc.
+Official releases also have a `doc/html/` folder with an html version.

 Installation